AdguardTeam/AdguardKnowledgeBase/13.technical-support/04.Reporting-Tool/docs.en.md

 <img src="https://cdn.adguard.com/public/Adguard/kb/newscreenshots/Techsupp/win1en.png" width="350"/>

 * Fill in the form for reporting a complaint.
 * After you've filled in the form, an issue on [GitHub](https://github.com/AdguardTeam/AdguardFilters/issues) will be created automatically.
-There will also be a link to monitor progress towards a solution of your problem.
+There will also be a link to monitor progress towards the solution of your problem.

 <a id="Android"></a>

 ### **Android**

+1) Via [direct link](agrd.io/report) (All settings have to be entered manually).
+2) Directly form the AdGuard application:

-1) Open AdGuard settings.
+* Open AdGuard settings.
-2) **Support**.
+* **Support**.
-3) Send Feedback.
+* **Send Feedback**.
-4) Missed ad or tracker/Incorrect blocking.
+* Missed ad or tracker/Incorrect blocking.

 <img src="https://cdn.adguard.com/public/Adguard/kb/newscreenshots/Techsupp/android1en.png" width="350"/>

 5. After you've filled in the form, an issue on [GitHub](https://github.com/AdguardTeam/AdguardFilters/issues) will be created automatically.
-There will also be a link to monitor progress towards a solution of your problem.
+There will also be a link to monitor progress towards the solution of your problem.

 <a id="MAC"></a>